danoliver1/kubernetes-201/gateway-api/step-01.md

-We're going to install Istio using the Helm charts because it is nice and simple.
+With our **Cluster Operator** hat on, we're going to install Istio using the Helm charts because it is nice and simple.

 Add the Helm repository